dev-edz/template-laravue-edz/README.md

 ## About The Template

-Basic Laravel App Template using VueJS for front-end.
+A Basic Laravel 8 App Template using VueJS for front-end for beginners.

+*Note: UI Framework: Vuetify, Router: Vue-Router, State-Management: Vuex

 ## How to clone and setup this template?